-In this article, we will examine exactly what does the VMware Workstation virtualization program do, and its history and usage.
+In this article, we will examine exactly what does the VMware Workstation virtualization software do, and its history and usage.

-What is the Use of VMware Workstation Virtualization Software?
+What is the Use of VMware Workstation Pro Software?

 Let’s give a good example of what VMware does; you have a Windows 10 operating system that you are using and you want to install a Linux based Ubuntu, you can install a Linux operating system with DUAL-BOOT.
 However, you will have to restart your computer to switch between operating systems.

 Therefore, you can use the Linux / Ubuntu operating system on a virtual machine by installing the VMware software on your computer.
 As a result, you can do your work on the virtual machine without putting an extra load on your computer.

 The VMware virtualization program acts as a bridge between your physical computer’s hardware devices and the virtual machine you install, and shares the resources of your host computer.

 After briefly talking about what VMware software is, let’s talk a little about its history.

 It was founded in 1998, and then developed multiple solutions in the field of virtualization technologies.
 Workstation software, a great virtualization program, was produced in 2001 and announced to the market.

 And nowadays, VMware’s virtualization program is used by many home users and businesses.
 It can be installed on a home computer or a server.
 For server solutions, there is VMware vSphere ESXi Hypervisor.